 When choreographer Marius Petipa, composer Peter Ilyich Tchaikovsky, and librettist Ivan Vsevolozhsky decided to adapt Perrault’s The Sleeping Beauty into a ballet in 1895, they didn’t stop with just one fairy tale.
 They chose to include characters from other stories as guests at Aurora and Desiré’s wedding.
 In Helgi Tomasson’s The Sleeping Beauty, you’ll see characters from three different tales: Puss in Boots, who dances with the White Cat, and the Bluebird and his partner, Princess Florine.

-The story of Puss in Boots is well-known: a cat, given to a youngest son, and insistent on wearing boots, decides that he’ll make his master’s fortune.
+The story of Puss in Boots is well-known: a cat, given to the youngest son, and insistent on wearing boots, decides that he’ll make his master’s fortune.
 Through hard work—and a bit of trickery—he arranges his master’s marriage to a princess.
 Mission accomplished.

 The other two stories are more obscure: The White Cat and The Blue Bird were written not by Perrault, but by his contemporary, Madame D’Aulnoy.
 The White Cat tells the story of a prince whose adventures are aided by a mysterious white cat, who turns out to be an enchanted princess.
 Why she attends this wedding with Puss in Boots instead of her prince is a mystery.